Mean curvature interface limit from Glauber+Zero-range interacting particles: Introduction

 with discrete Laplacian $\Delta^N$, plays a role to cancel the first order terms in the occupation numbers in the computation of the time derivative of the relative entropy of the law of the microscopic configuration at time $t$ with respect to a local equilibrium measure with average profile given by $u^N$.
 But, in the present situation, the problem is more complex than say in the application to Glauber+Kawasaki dynamics since we need to handle nonlinear functions of occupation numbers, which do not appear in the Glauber+Kawasaki process, by replacing them by linear ones.
 Once this is done, in a quantified way, the relative entropy can be suitably estimated, yielding that the microscopic configuration on $\T^d_N$ is `near' the values $u^N$.

 The replacement scheme, a type of `quantified' second-order estimate or `Boltzmann-Gibbs principle, takes on here an important role.
 This estimate, in comparison with a related bound for Kawasaki+Glauber systems in \cite{FT}, seems to hold in more generality, and its proof is quite different.
 In particular, the technique used in \cite{FT} does not seem to apply for Glauber+Zero-range processes, relying on the structure of the Kawasaki generator.
 Moreover, as a byproduct of the `quantified' second order estimate here, the form of the discretized hydrodynamic equation found turns out to satisfy a comparison theorem without any additional assumptions, such as the assumption (A3) for the creation and annihilation rates in \cite{FT}.
 This is another advantage of our Boltzmann-Gibbs principle, beyond its more general validity (cf. Remark \ref{rem2.0-a}).
 We remark, in passing, different `quantitative' replacement estimates, in other settings, have been recently considered \cite{JM2}, \cite{Otto}.
+See also in this context the non-quantitative estimates in \cite{JLS1}, \cite{JLS2}, \cite{Jara_Valentim}.